barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 Registry entries advertising an agent’s competencies, IO expectations, cost profile, and preferred models.
 The planner matches plan nodes to capabilities at runtime.

 ### 5.6.1 Capability Registration
 Agents self-register with the orchestrator during startup (or when hot-loaded).
-Each agent posts a `CapabilityRegistration` payload describing its identifiers, strengths, supported locales, preferred models, input expectations, and default return contracts.
+Each agent posts a `CapabilityRegistration` payload describing its identifiers, strengths, supported locales, preferred models, input expectations, and symmetric input/output contracts.
 The orchestrator persists the record, tracks health/heartbeat metadata, and updates the `CapabilityRegistry` so planners always operate on live data.
 Multiple instances of the same capability can register with distinct scopes (for example `writer.en`, `writer.fr`), enabling runtime selection and graceful degradation when one instance is unavailable.

 ### 5.6.2 Registration Payload
 Registration payloads share a stable contract so the orchestrator can validate and cache metadata.